kbala97/TechAndOncology1/_Books/TheCancerChronicles.md

 ---
-layout: posts
+# layout: posts
-title:  "Emperor of All Maladies: A biography of Cancer"
+title:  "Cancer Chronicles: Unlocking Medicine's Deepest Mystery"
 ---
 The author argues that cancer discriminates against age, weight & poverty.
 Randomness/entropy will result in mutations causing cancer.
 However, he also discusses the EXPONENTIAL growth in therapies against this "Emperor of All Maladies"!